How to Convert WAV to MP3 with FFmpeg in Windows and Linux

 Windows users can simply download the installer from the website.

-The commands to Convert WAV to MP3 using ffmpeg is:
+The commands to Convert WAV to MP3 using ffmpeg are:

 ffmpeg -i track01.wav -acodec mp3 track01.mp3